Introduction: What This Fellowship Offers and Why It Matters

 - Systems genetics with India-specific cohorts to map genotype–phenotype links.

-- Network/community detection in multi-omics to reveal
+- Network/community detection in multi-omics to reveal regulatory modules and pathway interplay.

 - Metabolic modeling for disease to explore flux changes, biomarkers, and intervention points.